 - Palette – Your choice.
 Mine is an old Robert E. Wood model.

-- Water container (2) and water
+- Water container (x2) with clean water

 - Hair dryer (optional)

-- Photo or Sketch big enough for you to see reasonably well.
+- Photo or sketch big enough for you to see reasonably well

-Step 1: Do the work
+Step 1: Do the Work